Danieljb5/Loredustry/README.md

 # Loredustry
-A mod that extends the Mindustry campaign
+A mod that extends the Mindustry campaign as well as extensively expanding on the lore :)